-We realized the biggest issue with our previous guidelines for tone was their inaccessibility.
+We realized the biggest issue with our previous guidelines for tone of voice was their inaccessibility.
 Even if the guide’s content was perfect, it was a little too long to recall every point and not something that could be easily referred to when speaking to customers, or reviewing a teammate’s conversation.

 In coming up with a way to make these guidelines easily understood, remembered and shared, we considered alliterative phrases, mnemonics and even rhymes.
 We eventually settled on an acronym – PREACH.

-At Intercom, when speaking to customers we aim to be Proud, Responsible, Empathetic, Articulate, Concise and Human:
+At Intercom, to maintain a customer-centric approach we aim to be Proud, Responsible, Empathetic, Articulate, Concise and Human:

 - Proud: In our mission to make internet business personal, we often make bold decisions about which features to build.
 We own this mission and its impact unapologetically.

-- Articulate – Gracefully augmenting your conversations with personal language, emojis and GIFs are encouraged, but typos, bad punctuation or poor phrasing make us look less professional.
+- Articulate – Gracefully augmenting your conversations with personal language, emojis and GIFs is encouraged, but typos, bad punctuation or poor phrasing make us look less professional.
 This might seem like an obvious one, but it’s important to keep the fundamentals front and center in order to reinforce our high bar and maintain customer engagement during a call.

 - Concise: No matter how much fun you can have with your customers, never forget they contacted you for a reason.
 Our job is to fully understand their needs and resolve them as quickly as possible.
 Also keep the medium in mind here – with a Messenger window, your answers will usually be read in a compact space.

 Practice your customer support tone

 Crafting the PREACH customer care framework is all well and good, but how do we apply it?
 In our customer support training sessions to introduce new teammates to the Intercom customer support organization as a whole, we include a lesson on PREACH, to make sure it’s ingrained right from the start.